legal resources necessary to hold negligent facilities accountable.

 Our attorneys represent clients who have been harmed through nursing home abuse by nursing staff and caregivers.
 We accept all nursing home cases involving personal injury, abuse, and wrongful death through a contingency fee agreement.
 This arrangement postpones your need to make a payment for our legal services until after your case is successfully resolved through a negotiated out of court settlement or jury trial award.

-Our law firm offers every client a “No Win/No-Fee” Guarantee, meaning if we are unable to obtain recompense in your case, you owe us nothing.
+Our network of attorneys offers every client a “No Win/No-Fee” Guarantee, meaning if we are unable to obtain recompense in your case, you owe us nothing.
 Let our team begin working on your case today to ensure you receive adequate compensation.
 All information you share with our law offices will remain confidential.Sources: